amirsojoodi/Manuals-and-Tutorials/TOEFL/WritingChallenge/01-WorkAndCareer/README.md

 78. Lucrative job = a job where the person earns a lot of money for doing the work.

 79. Rewarding job = a job where the person gets a lot of personal satisfaction - emotional rather than financial - from doing the work.

+### Good Phrases and Idioms

+1. Angel investor = a rich person who invests money or provides financial backing to help an entrepreneur or start-up business

+2. Blue-eyed boy = a favorite male who is liked very much and treated very well by people in authority

+3. Cash cow = a product or service that brings in a regular source of income

+4. Eager beaver = a very hard-working, enthusiastic employee

+5. Eagle eyes = a person who has eagle eyes (not “is eagle eyes”) can see or notice details very well

+6. Gift of the gab = someone who has the gift of the gab (not “is the gift of the gab”) can speak easily, confidently, and well

+7. Go-getter = someone with a lot of energy, drive, and motivation

+8. Jack of all trades = a person who can do many different things

+9. Made of money = a rich, wealthy person with a lot of money and/or assets

+10. Man of his word; Woman of her word = a reliable, trustworthy person who does what he/she promises to do

+11. Mover and shaker = a person who has a lot of influence in a company and gets a lot of good things done

+12. Smart cookie = an intelligent person who is able to handle difficult situations

+13. Top dog = a person who has a lot of power, influence, and success, especially after a tough competition

+14. Whiz kid = a brilliant, very intelligent, highly talented young person

+15. Big fish in a small pond = a person who has a high-level, important position in a small group, company, or organization

+16. Bigwig = an important, influential person in a group, company, or organization

+17. Blue-collar worker = an employee who works with his hands or does manual labor; traditionally, such employees used to wear blue uniforms and worked in trade occupations; examples include construction workers, plumbers, electricians, and mechanics

+18. Company man = a person who supports company policies, even over the interests of fellow employees

+19. Dark horse = a secretive person who has qualities and talents people do not know about; also someone who competes in a competition or election and is not expected to win

+20. Head honcho = the top person in an organization; someone with a lot of authority or influence

+21. Major player = a large, important and/or influential person, group, or company in a particular field or market

+22. Number cruncher = a person who works with numbers, statistics, or financial information, and is comfortable and skilled at doing so

+23. People person = a warm, friendly person who is good at working with others and communicates well with them

+24. Poker face = a person who has a poker face (not “is a poker face”) does not show or reveal any emotion

+25. Quiet as a mouse = describes someone who doesn’t make any noise; a very quiet person

+26. Salt of the earth = describes a good person who is simple, reliable, and trustworthy; can also be negative because it implies the person is not sophisticated

+27. Silent partner = a person who invests money in a business but does not participate in the daily operation of the business

+28. Voice in the wilderness = a person who warns people about something that others do not take seriously

+29. Whistleblower = a person who exposes improper, illegal, immoral, or corrupt practices in a group, company, or organization by informing the authorities, police, public, or media

+30. White-collar worker = an employee who works at an office job; traditionally, such employees wore white shirts; examples include accountants, executives, and bankers

+31. Armchair critic = a theoretical person who criticizes the way others handle problems or issues, without trying to do anything to solve the problem himself/herself

+32. Ambulance chaser = a lawyer who specializes in personal injury claims against large companies

+33. Bean counter = an accountant

+34. Cog in a machine = a person who is or feels like he/she has a small, unimportant job in a large organization or company

+35. Dead duck = a person, thing, or project that is sure to fail because of a big mistake; someone or something for which there is no hope

+36. Dead wood; dead weight = people in a group, company, or organization that are not useful, needed, or productive anymore, and need to be dismissed

+37. Fast talker = a confident person who can persuade others to do something dishonest because of his/her ability to speak well; someone who can get others to believe something that is not true

+38. Fuddy-duddy = an old-fashioned person who has not learned modern behavior or thinking

+39. Know-it-all = an irritating person who acts as if he/she knows everything; someone who acts as if he/she is very smart and clever, but in a boastful way; same as smart alec and wise guy

+40. Lame duck = a person, group, or organization that is weak or unsuccessful; also an elected leader who does not have much time left in office

+41. Loan shark = a dangerous person who lends money to desperate people at very high interest rates and may threaten violence if the money is not repaid

+42. Pain in the neck; pain in the ass = a difficult, unpleasant, or annoying person

+43. Pen pusher; pencil pusher = an employee or clerk with a “boring” job, who handles a lot of paperwork

+44. Rotten apple = a dishonest, corrupt person who has a negative influence on his/her colleagues; someone who usually causes problems for the management, organization, or company

+45. Sitting duck = a person who is an easy victim, open to attack, influence, or deception because of his/her weaknesses

+46. Stool pigeon = a police informer

+47. Smart alec = an employee or clerk with a “boring” job, who handles a lot of paperwork

+48. Smart aleck = an irritating person who acts as if he/she knows everything; someone who acts as if he/she is very smart and clever, but in a boastful way; same as wise guy and know-it-all

+49. Stick-in-the-mud = someone who prevents other people from having fun; same as a wet blanket

+50. Stickler for the rules = a person who insists on following rules and regulations exactly

+51. Wet blanket = someone who prevents other people from having fun; same as a stick-in-the-mud

+52. Wise guy = an irritating person who acts as if he/she knows everything; someone who acts as if he/she is very smart and clever, but in a boastful way; same as smart alec and know-it-all

+53. Wolf in sheep’s clothing = a dangerous person who seems to be harmless

+54. Yes man = someone who always agrees with his/her superiors, mainly in order to gain their approval, even if he/she does not accept their ideas or practices